maetyu-d/film/README.md

 https://www.youtube.com/watch?v=_ARUNyjBjWQ
 Ousmane Sembene

-Guelwaar (1993), a commentary on the fractious religious life of Senegal, tells of the confusion that arises when the bodies of a Muslim and a Catholic (Guelwaar) are switched at the morgue.
+Guelwaar, a commentary on the fractious religious life of Senegal, tells of the confusion that arises when the bodies of a Muslim and a Catholic (Guelwaar) are switched at the morgue.

 --------------